spectrology/select-page-maker/README.md

 # Preview

 # Bugs
-- NO SCRIPTS IN BUILD?????
-HELLO???
+- Fontawesome breaks in export
 - Preview needs to be toggled before it works
 - One filter should be open by default or they should be collapseable